Royal Commonwealth Society: 1958–present

-The name The Royal Commonwealth Society was adopted in 1958.
+"The Royal Commonwealth Society" name was adopted in 1958.
 Enthusiasm may seem to have surrounded the Commonwealth in the 1950s, but political tides began to flow against the Society; for example, newsroom space was taken for the fledgling Voluntary Service Overseas (1961–1963), which began life under the wing of the Royal Commonwealth Society.

-The Society's library, despite the damage caused by the German bombing offensive in World War II, grew to over half a million items; The Subject Index to the collection, published in the 1930s, is an invaluable guide to early publications.
+The Library of the Society, despite the damage caused by the German bombing offensive during World War II, grew to over half a million items.
+The Subject Index to the collection, published in the 1930s, is an invaluable guide to early publications.
 The Contemporary Review described the collection as "the most comprehensive single source for the history of the world's greatest empire from its 16th century beginnings to its present fifty-nation Commonwealth".

 Cambridge University Library recognised the collection as a "treasure-trove" of information on the Commonwealth and Britain's former colonial territories, comprising over 300,000 printed items, about 800 archival collections (including manuscript diaries, correspondence, pictures, cine films, scrapbooks and newspaper cuttings) and over 120,000 photographs.
-From 1956 to 1987 the society's librarian was Donald Simpson (1920-2002), who had joined the staff in 1945.
+From 1956 to 1987 the society's librarian was Donald Simpson (1920–2002), who had joined the staff in 1945.
 He was in advance of other librarians of his time in recognising the importance of photographs and ensured that photographic collections were identified and catalogued.
 He was the author of Dark Companions (1975), a book about the indigenous associates of explorers.

 From the late 1960s, however, increasing financial problems, combined with severe flood damage, led to the conclusion that it was no longer viable for the Society to maintain its Library.
 Cambridge University Library acquired the Library's collection in 1993.
 There had been a sign of things to come when a notable chairman of the Library, Sir Alan Burns (who in 1948 had published a study called Colour Prejudice, a groundbreaking contribution to the subject), resigned from his post in protest at the Society's attempt to sell off Library books in order to supplement its income.